-Advanced Critical Thinking
+Advanced Critical Thinking Chapter 1

-Suppose your university decides to lower the cost of parking on campus by reducing the price of a parking permit from \in 100 per semester to \in 5 per semester.
+Suppose your university decides to lower the price of a parking permit on campus from €100 per semester to €5 per semester.

-1. What do you think would happen to the number of students desiring to park their cars on campus?

-2. What do you think would happen to the amount of time it would take to find a parking place?

-3. Thinking in terms of opportunity cost, would the lower price of a parking permit necessarily lower the true cost of parking?

-4. Would the opportunity cost of parking be the same for students with no outside employment and students with jobs earning €15 per hour?
+- 1 What do you think would happen to the number of students desiring to park their cars on campus? - What do you think would happen to the amount of time it would take to find a parking place? - Thinking in terms of opportunity cost, would the lower price of a parking permit necessarily lower the true cost of parking? - Would the opportunity cost of parking be the same for students with no outside employment and students with jobs earning €15 per hour?